jw145506/jw145506.github.io/wamsley-teaching.markdown

 ### Fall 2024 (University of Rochester)

- - LING 104: Language & Culture
+ - LING 104: Language and Culture

  - LING 225/425: Introduction to Semantic Analysis